akairaven/odin_examples/README.md

-# odin_examples
+# odin examples SDL3

-Examples for Odin programming language
+Examples for SLD3 in Odin programming language

-## odin examples sdl3
  - work in progress as I learn to use